ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ```

 The method accepts message body and a number of message and delivery metadata options.
 Routing key can be blank (`""`) but never `nil`.
 The body needs to be a string.
-The message payload is completely opaque to the library and is not modified by Hot Bunnies or RabbitMQ in any way.
+The message payload is completely opaque to the library and is not modified by March Hare or RabbitMQ in any way.

 ### Data serialization